mossjacob/alfi/README.md

 [db]: https://img.shields.io/pypi/dm/lafomo?label=pypi%20downloads

-### Previously REGGaE: Regulation of Gene Expression

 This library implements several Latent Force Models.
 These are all implemented in building blocks simplifying the creation of novel models or combinations.

-Both analytical, variation,and MCMC-based methods are implemented.
+We support analytical (exact) inference in addition to inducing point approximations for non-linear LFMs written in PyTorch.
+Furthermore, an MCMC-based component library based on TensorFlow Probability is included for a fully Bayesian treatment of ODE parameters.

+This library was previously known as REGGaE: Regulation of Gene Expression.

 ## Installation

 `pip install lafomo`

 ## Examples: transcriptional regulation